-

 reported lost, Esther also found out that there was no local YWCA in Palo Alto.

 hotel for those down on their luck).
-The next day, Esther arranged to see Dr. E.
+The next day, Esther arranged to see Dr. Edward

 Tatum.
 Dr. Tatum asked her what she was interested in studying.
 Esther replied:

 "Genetics!"
-Dr. Tatum replied that "Genetics isn't offered until the Winter Quarter,
+Dr. Tatum replied that genetics wasn't offered until the Winter Quarter,

-what would she like to study?"
+and repeated his question: what would she like to study?"
 Esther replied, "Genetics!"
-Dr. Tatum asked "...where

-Esther was staying?"
-Esther replied, "At the Barkeley Hotel."
-Dr. Tatum, recovering
+Dr. Tatum asked where Esther was staying, and she replied, "At the Barkeley Hotel."

-typically taught in a genetics course by herself.
-Esther was so successful, that Dr.
+by herself, all the material typically taught in a genetics course.
+She was so successful,

-Tatum asked her to be the Teaching Assistant or TA for the genetics course the
+Dr. Tatum asked her to be the Teaching Assistant (TA) for the genetics course the

 next quarter.